Roushil/Game-OChat/README.md

 4. Chatting Scene
 5. Sending Text and Images To Chat Partner

+// Used ios 9 constraints as well as use of storyboard for UI Design

 # Firebase
 This is a chatting app in swift that uses firebase for folowing:
 1. Authentication